rails/rails/guides/source/active_support_core_extensions.md

 "M::X".constantize # => 1
 ```

-If the string evaluates to no known constant, or its content is not even a valid constant name, `constantize` raises `NameError`.
+If the string is evaluated to no known constant, or its content is not even a valid constant name, `constantize` raises `NameError`.

 Constant name resolution by `constantize` starts always at the top-level `Object` even if there is no leading "::".